CinchSolution/downloads/README.md

 - **Direct Sound Card Access** for true original audio
 - **CAC Technology** for clean, lossless recording
 - **WASAPI Recording** support for high fidelity
-- **Compatible with Spotify, Apple Music, Amazon Music**, and more

 ---

 ## ❓ Frequently Asked Questions

 **Q: Is it safe to use Cinch Audio Recorder?**
 A: Yes.
-It records audio in real time like a microphone and doesn’t interact with Spotify or other streaming APIs.
+It records audio in real time like a microphone and doesn’t interact with streaming APIs.

 **Q: Can I mute and still record?**
 A: Yes.
 You can mute your speakers; just don’t mute the player itself.